pupil-labs/pupil-docs/src/alpha-lab/README.md

         },
         {
           title: "RIM Room",
+          text: "We pushed the limits of markerless mapping with Pupil Cloud’s Reference Image Mapper - scanning an entire apartment.",
+          to: "/alpha-lab/multiple-rim/",
+          img: "desk-overlay.png",
+        },
+        {
+          title: "RIM Room",
-          text: "We pushed the limits of markerless mapping with Pupil Clou’s Reference Image Mapper - scanning an entire apartment.",
+          text: "We pushed the limits of markerless mapping with Pupil Cloud’s Reference Image Mapper - scanning an entire apartment.",
           to: "/alpha-lab/multiple-rim/",
           img: "desk-overlay.png",
         },